ooples/pine_script_docs/source/essential/Tables.rst

 Most attributes of a previously created table can be changed using ``table.set_*()`` setter functions.
 Attributes of previously populated cells can be modified using ``table.cell_set_*()`` functions.

-A table is positioned in an indicator's space by anchoring it to one of nine references: the four corners, or a midpoint between any two of them.
+A table is positioned in an indicator's space by anchoring it to one of nine references: the four corners or midpoints, including the center.
 Tables are positioned by expanding the table from its anchor, so a table anchored to the ``position.middle_right`` reference will be drawn by expanding up, down and left from that anchor.